A guest blog by Mr. Tetsuya Mikami, Senior Manager at Deloitte Tohmatsu Consulting LLC.

 In order to execute all steps in an adequate time-frame, software configuration management scheme, continuous vulnerability management process, and organization structure and resources are mandatory.
 However speaking of time-frame, technology will be a big help.

-Cybellum’s Cyber Digital Twins™ platform has a globally established reputation for enabling timely and speedy vulnerability management.
+Cybellum’s Product Security Platform has a globally established reputation for enabling timely and speedy vulnerability management.
 Product Security Assessment running on the platform mirrors the configuration management environment enabling #1 and #2, which will highly contribute to identifying vulnerabilities that will impact the product line in an instant and constant manner.

 Although tools will highly contribute to enhancing cybersecurity measures, cybersecurity is not just a story of tools.
 Cybersecurity measures must be based on the cyber risk to one’s company or organization.
 Cybersecurity measures should cover risks to systems, resource, role and responsibilities, processes, policies, standards and so on.
 Figure 8 below summarizes the cybersecurity measures companies or organizations need to be ready for.